Back

 Course Revisions

-• Align course frameworks for 6 AP world language and culture courses to streamline skills and learning objectives
+• Align course frameworks for 6 AP world language and culture courses to streamline skills and learning objectives.

-• Introduce a course project where students use source materials in the target language to prepare for authentic speaking tasks on exam day
+• Introduce a course project where students use source materials in the target language to prepare for authentic speaking tasks on exam day.

 Course Project

-• On exam day, students will present their project and verbally answer questions about it
+• On exam day, students will present their project and verbally answer questions about it.

 Exam Revisions

-• Move the exam to the Bluebook digital testing application and discontinue the paper exam
+• Move the exam to the Bluebook digital testing application and discontinue the paper exam.

-• Reorganize, streamline, and standardize exam items to ensure a smooth digital exam-taking experience and maintain the core tasks and objectives
+• Reorganize, streamline, and standardize exam items to ensure a smooth digital exam-taking experience and maintain the core tasks and objectives.

-• Replace current speaking free-response questions (FRQs) with authentic speaking tasks aligned to college-level courses that students will prepare for in advance and complete on exam day
+• Replace current speaking free-response questions (FRQs) with authentic speaking tasks aligned to college-level courses that students will prepare for in advance and complete on exam day.

-• Streamline FRQ scoring guidelines
+• Streamline FRQ scoring guidelines.

 What to Expect

-• Spring before revisions launch
+• Spring 2026

-• Revised course and exam description (CED)
+• Revised course and exam descriptions (CEDs) that include project manuals

-• Summer before revisions launch
+• Summer 2026

 FAQ